Tableau provides a Lightning Web Component (LWC) for embedding a Tableau visualization within a Salesforce Lightning page.

 - The SAML IdP used for Tableau authentication must be either the Salesforce IdP or same IdP that is used for your Salesforce instance.

-- SAML must be configured on Tableau Online.
+- SAML must be configured on Tableau Cloud.
 See Enable SAML Authentication on a Site.

 - SAML must be configured for Salesforce.

-- Install the Tableau Viz Lightening Web Component.
+- Install the Tableau Viz Lightning Web Component.
 See Embed Tableau Views into Salesforce(Link opens in a new window).

 Configuring the authentication workflow